gihanpanapitiya/SWnet/README.md

 python download_process.py
 ```

+This will take a while.

 2. Train the model:
 ```
 python SWnet_CCLE_baseline_pytorch.py
 ```

 3. Get predictions:
-Change the data_source to what you want to test on and  run infer.py
+Change the data_source to what you want to test on and run infer.py as follows.
 ```
-python infer.py
+python infer.py --data_source ccle_candle
 ```